Zak's Phase in Non-Symmetric One-Dimensional Crystals: Abstract

 \section{Abstract}

 In this work, we derive some analytical properties of Berry's phase in one-dimensional quantum and classical crystals, also named Zak's phase, when computed with a Fourier basis.
-We provide a general demonstration that Zak's phase for eigenvectors defined by a Fourier basis can take any value for a non-symmetric crystal but it is strictly zero when it is possible to find a unit cell where the periodic modulation is symmetric.
-We also demonstrate that Zak's phase in this basis is independent of the origin of coordinates selected to compute it and that it is a quantifier of the chirality of the band.
-We also show that this choice of the phase of the Bloch function defines a Wannier function whose center is shifted by a quantity which depends on the chirality of the band, so that this phase actually gives a measure of this chirality.
-We provide numerical examples verifying this behaviour for both electronic and classical waves (acoustic or photonic).
-We analyze the weakest electronic potential capable of presenting asymmetry, as well as the double-Dirac delta potential, and in both examples it is found that Zak's phase varies continuously as a function of a symmetry-control parameter, but it is zero when the crystal is symmetric.
-For classical waves, the layered material is analyzed, and we demonstrate that we need at least three components to have a non-trivial Zak's phase, showing therefore that the binary layered material presents a trivial phase in all the bands of the dispersion diagram.
+We show that Zak's phase can be divided in two terms: a global phase required to make the Bloch wave periodic in the Brillouin zone and an internal phase which measures the relative delay of the different Fourier terms within the Brillouin zone.
+While the former phase is dependent on the origin of coordinates of the unit cell, the latter is independent of it, so that it can be interpreted as an internal property of the band itself.
+We show that this internal phase is always zero for a symmetric crystal while it can take any value when this symmetry is broken, showing therefore that it can be interpreted as a measure of the assymetry of the band.
+Since for a symmetric crystal Zak's phase is entirely determined by the global part, we show that this can be easily calculated by means of the parity of the Fourier terms at the center and edge of the Brillouin zone, being therefore unnecessary the integration of the modes through the unit cell and the entire Brillouin zone.
+We provide numerical examples analyzing the internal part for both electronic and classical waves (acoustic or photonic).
+We analyze the weakest electronic potential capable of presenting asymmetry, as well as the double-Dirac delta potential, and in both examples it is found that the internal phase varies continuously as a function of a symmetry-control parameter, but it is zero when the crystal is symmetric.
+For classical waves, the layered material is analyzed.
+Although Zak's phase has been mainly studied in connection with the existence of edge states in finite crystals, we consider that the study of the internal phase can be more relevant to understand bulk properties of quantum and classical crystals.

 The notion of Berry's phase\cite{berry1984quantal} has received increasing attention in condensed matter physics\cite{xiao2010berry}, since related quantities such as Berry connection and curvature are fundamental to understand the topological properties of matter\cite{hasan2010colloquium}.
 The richness of phenomena found for electrons in solids has also been exported to acoustic and photonic waves, and a wide variety of works have emerged in this realm\cite{lu2014topological,yang2015topological,ozawa2019topological}.